 We will be considered to have been terminated if there is a sale or exchange of 50 percent or more of the total interests in our capital and profits within a 12-month period.
 Our termination will result in the closing of our taxable year for all limited partners.
 In the case of a limited partner reporting on a taxable year other than a fiscal year ending December 31, the closing of our taxable year may result in more than 12 months' taxable income or the inability to include our results in his taxable income for the year of termination.
 New tax elections required to be made by us, including a new election under Section 754 of the Code, must be made subsequent to a termination, and a termination could result in a deferral of our deductions for depreciation.
-A termination could also result in penalties if we were unable to determine that the termination had occurred.
+A termination had occurred.
 Moreover, a termination might either accelerate the application of, or subject us to, any tax legislation enacted prior to the termination.